ablank/ime/README.md

 # A better mediaelement for Drupal 7

-This module is a fork of the mediaelement module for Drupal- It is functionally the same, but uses an improved mediaelement library and provides a bunch of super-useful features not found in the drupal.org module.
+This module is functionally the same as the [mediaelement module](https://www.drupal.org/project/mediaelement) for Drupal 7 but uses an [improved mediaelement library](https://github.com/ablank/imediaelement) and provides some super-useful features not found in the drupal.org version.

+- Simple integration with 3rd party media providers (YouTube, Vimeo, etc.)

+- Player skin selection.

 - `autoplay`, `preload`, and `loop` media attributes.

-- Simple integration with 3rd party media providers (YouTube, etc.)

-- Player skin selection.

-- ~20% smaller player filesize
+- ~20% smaller player filesize.

 ## Installation and Usage